cloudwego/dynamicgo/README.md

 [DOC](http/README.md)

 ### conv
 Protocol convertors.
-Based on reflecting ability of `thrift`, `json` and `protobuf`(WIP) modules, it can convert message from one protocol into another.
+Based on reflecting ability of `thrift`, `json` and `protobuf` modules, it can convert message from one protocol into another.

 #### conv/j2t
 Convert JSON value or JSON-body HTTP request into thrift message.